DiCamillo Companion

 England

-• Earlier Houses: The current house sits on the site of a preceptory of the Knights Templar, founded in 1147 by Bernard de Balliol.
-In 1312, after the dissolution of the Templars, the buildings were occupied by the Knights Hospitallers; they were here until 1542, when they too were dissolved as part of the Dissolution of the Monasteries.
-The 16th century house of the Sadleir family that was built here after the dissolution possibly incorporated Medieval monastic elements; this house was demolished when the current house was erected in the early 18th century.
+• Earlier Houses: It's likely that there was an 11th century manor house called Deneslai that was owned by King Harold II before the estate came into the ownership of the Knights Templar.
+The Templars were first given land here by King Stephen in 1142, which was followed in 1147 by an even larger grant of land made by Bernard de Balliol.
+In 1312, after the dissolution of the Templars, the buildings were occupied by the Knights Hospitallers, who were here until 1542, when they too were dissolved as part of the Dissolution of the Monasteries.
+The 17th century house (demolished in the 1790s) built by Edwin Sadleir possibly incorporated Medieval monastic elements.

 Built / Designed For: Benedict Ithell

 House & Family History: In 1908 Temple Dinsley was hugely enlarged by Edwin Lutyens, who returned in 1911 and extended the service wing.
-In 1935 the house became the Princess Helena College for girls; in the same year the college engaged F.J.
-Lander to raise the wings.
-Temple Dinsley is today the Temple Dinsley Summer School.
+In 1935 the house became the Princess Helena College for girls, a purpose it served until the school closed in 2021.
+In 2025 construction commenced to convert the house into 43 flats, with 24 homes to be built in the grounds.

 • Architect: Edwin Landseer Lutyens